Home / Loft Apartment: Pros, Cons & Who It’s Best For

 Due to large, open spaces, utilities may be higher.
 Consider money management apps or types of budgeting like the 50/30/20 rule to manage monthly costs.

 If the loft allows it, you might even sublet or turn the house into an Airbnb while traveling.
-Just make sure to check your lease terms or enter a roommate agreement if someone else will be sharing the space.
+Just make sure to check your lease or rent terms or enter a roommate agreement if someone else will be sharing the space.

 After Moving Out of the Loft